julienXX/terminal-notifier/README.markdown

 `-list ID` **[required]**

 Lists details about the specified ‘group’ ID.
-If used with the special group "ALL", details about all currently active groups are displayed.
+If used with the special group "ALL", details about all currently active messages are displayed.

 -------------------------------------------------------------------------------